 Common Sales Objections and Responses:

 We’re certain you can come up with a long list of the common sales objections received throughout your years in sales.
 We’ve found that at the crux of most sales conversations, you’re likely to find one of these common objections.
-Below each are possible statements to overcome that objection:
+Below each is possible statements to overcome that objection:

 - [Price Objection] “The price is too high.”